The-Politico/politico-civic-geography/README.md

 ### Publishing geography to S3

-You can publish topojson to an S3 bucket with this command.
+You can publish your geometries as topojson to an S3 bucket with this command.

 ```
 $ python manage.py bake_geography